JNLWH/CleaningDataAssignment/README.md

         summarize_all(funs(mean))
 ```

-The **_result file_** of average was then written into a csv file and submitted on course site, not here in the repo, as instructed.
+Before writing **_result file_** of measurement average into a csv file, the calculation column headers have all been updated into "avg-measureMean" or avg-measureStd" to clearly indicate the results.
+Then the **_result file_** was submitted on course site, not here in the repo, as instructed.

-**CodeBook.md** gives the background of dataset, data source and variables produced by my run_analysis.R script.
+**2) CodeBook.md** gives the background of dataset, data source and variables produced by my run_analysis.R script.

-**README.md** is the one you are reading now.
+**3) README.md** is the one you are reading now.
 Hope it's clear.
 I certainly enjoyed working with it.
 Thanks for reading and grading my project!